Exploiting Code Symmetries for Learning Program Semantics: Method

-{\bf Self-attention.} The standard self-attention computation can be succinctly represented as $w_v\cdot s(w_k^T\cdot w_q)$, where $w_v$, $w_k$, and $w_q$ are learnable parameters representing the weight matrices of the value, key, and query transformations, respectively, and $s(\cdot)$ represents scaling the attention scores by $\sqrt{d}$ and applying the softmax function.
-We refer the readers to Appendix~\ref{self-attention} for a more detailed explanation of the computation performed by the self-attention layers.
-Note that the discussion here is for a single head of self-attention.
-Transformer typically uses multi-head self-attention (MHA) with independent attention heads, described in~\S\ref{subsec:encoding_graph_topology}.
+{\bf Self-attention.} The standard self-attention computation can be succinctly represented as $w_v\cdot s(w_k^T\cdot w_q)$, where $w_v$, $w_k$, and $w_q$ are learnable parameters for transforming value, key, and query, respectively, and $s(\cdot)$ represents scaling by $\sqrt{d}$ and applying Softmax (see Appendix~\ref{app_sec:preliminaries}).

-\para{Permutation matrix.} Before presenting the proofs, We demonstrate how a permutation operation on input embeddings can be represented using a permutation matrix.
-This aligns with self-attention layers and helps prove our biased self-attention is $Aut(\mathcal{IG})$-equivariant.

-Let $\pi$ be a symmetry in the permutation group that permutes input to the self-attention layer.
-Applying $\pi$ to embeddings $e \in \mathbb{R}^{d\times n}$ is done by right-multiplying $e$ with a permutation matrix $p_{\pi} \in \{0,1\}^{n\times n}$~\cite{knuth1970permutations}. $p_{\pi}$ is an orthogonal binary matrix with a single 1 in each column and row, and 0s elsewhere.
-Right-multiplying $e$ with $p_{\pi}$ permutes columns, and left-multiplying $e^T$ with $p_{\pi}^T$ permutes rows.

-It is easy to show that the existing self-attention layer is equivariant to the group of all permutations of input sequences based on the permutation matrix $p_{\pi}$ (Appendix~\ref{app:proof}).
-However, we want to make the self-attention layers equivariant only to $Aut(\mathcal{IG})$, not \emph{all permutations}.
+It is easy to show that the existing self-attention layer is equivariant to permutations (Appendix~\ref{app:proof}).
+However, we want to make the self-attention layers equivariant \emph{only} to $Aut(\mathcal{IG})$, not \emph{all permutations}.
 In the following, we describe how to build $Aut(\mathcal{IG})$-equivariant self-attention.